On the Poisson Follower Model: Numerical Estimation Methods

 Table~\ref{table:frequencies} contains frequencies and $95\%$ confidence interval obtained using discrete event spatial simulation.
 In order to obtain a $95\%$ confidence interval we run simulation many times and keep track of the statistics.
-The statistics is obtained from $40$ samples containing in mean each 20000 points.
-We observe that the frequency of ultimate leader pairs of order 1 is in the interval $[0.021, 0.023]$ with the $95\%$ confidence.
-Similarly, frequency of inversion is in the interval $[0.13, 0.14]$ with the same confidence.
+The statistics is obtained from $40$ samples containing in mean 20000 points each.
+For instance, observe that the frequency of leader pairs of order 1 is in the interval $[0.021, 0.023]$ with $95\%$ confidence, which is the sum of both types shown in Table~\ref{table:frequencies}.
+Similarly, the frequency of inversion is in the interval $[0.13, 0.14]$ with the same confidence.